Andyz0103/psv-spec/README.md

 ### 4. Every row consists of one or more fields separated by a pipe character

 Every row has at least one field.
-Multple fields are saprated by the pipe character "|".
+Multiple fields are separated by the pipe character "|".

 ### 5. There are no leading or trailing pipe characters